 Annual Graduate Student Conference

 This year-long, faculty-led, voluntary writing group has been enormously successful in helping students through the sometimes difficult transition into a full-time writing project.
 This workshop usually consists of ten or fewer students, and topics about the dissertation process itself are the focus of early discussions.
-Students also present their work-in-progress to the group throughout the year, receiving helpful and intelligent feedback from their peers.
+Students also present their work-in-progress to the group throughout the year, receiving helpful feedback from their peers.
 Most students leave the dissertation workshop with a completed prospectus and first chapter.

 Job Planning and Placement